In its earlier years, the Barn Theatre stretched itself professionally by moving beyond

 has survived.
 And it will probably continue to survive as long as there are people who will stay involved."

-For over sixty years there have been different groups of people keeping the theater going.
+For over seventy years there have been different groups of people keeping the theater going.
 Volunteers would

 come in and work hard for a season or two, then drift away to other things, only to be replaced by new